firecatjs/docs/index.md

     details: FireCat is as fast as Koajs.
   - title: TypeScript
     details: FireCat fully supports TypeScript.
-  - title: Webpack
+  - title: TSC
-    details: FireCat uses Webpack for packaging and deployment.
+    details: FireCat uses TSC for packaging and deployment.
   - title: Free Expansion
     details: You can freely expand your decorators to achieve various requirements.